20 Jun How to define a strong KAM Training Path

 In a first post dedicated to KAM Skills & Competencies Development, we have explored how to define a solid approach to KAM Training based on 5 fundamental principles.

 In this second post, we explore how to develop KAM Skills & Competencies and how to build the KAM Training Path that supports this goal.
-This article focuses on individual competencies, especially those of the Key Account Managers.
+This article focuses on the individual competencies required from the Key Account Managers.
+In the third post of this series, we will look at how to deliver a high-impact training.
 Other articles on this blog explore the collective KAM capabilities an organisation must develop to be successful with KAM.

 Defining Skills & Competencies.
-In all articles, with Skills, we mean a combination of knowledge and mastery of techniques which enables people to perform specific tasks.
+In these 3 posts, with Skills, we mean a combination of knowledge and mastery of techniques which enables people to perform specific tasks.
 With Competencies, we mean combining Skills with motivational factors and the ability to understand a context in order to adopt the adequate behaviours which lead to results.

 What is your KAM Competencies Reference Framework?